palakjain11101/Data-Management-Unix/README.md

 appears first.
 The script for this section is very similar to countreviews script.
 However, instead of the number of reviews in each hotel file, we are interested in the average ratings given to each hotel.
 Therefore, we extract the ratings given to the hotel by each author and then calculate the average.
-The average of the ratings are then printed to 2 decimal places.
+The average of the ratings are then printed to two decimal places.